-Grade of I
+Grade of I or IN

-The grade I is given when a student is unable to complete the course requirements in the regular time due to extenuating circumstances beyond the student's control.
-The incomplete must be negotiated with and approved by the instructor before a grade of I will be allowed.
+The grade I or IN is given when a student is unable to complete the course requirements in the regular time due to extenuating circumstances beyond the student's control.
+The incomplete must be negotiated with and approved by the instructor before a grade of I or IN will be allowed.
 Remaining work must be of the kind that can be done largely through independent effort.
-Unless the grade of I is removed by the deadline designated by the instructor, the student will be graded for the course using the default grade designated by the instructor.
+Unless the grade of I or IN is removed by the deadline designated by the instructor, the student will be graded for the course using the default grade designated by the instructor.

-The maximum deadline the instructor may assign for the removal of the / grade is six weeks.
-Students with multiple grades of / may be required to withdraw from their original cohorts and finish their program with another cohort after all grades of / have been resolved.
+The maximum deadline the instructor may assign for the removal of the I or IN grade is six weeks.
+Students with multiple grades of I or IN may be required to withdraw from their original cohorts and finish their program with another cohort after all grades of I or IN have been resolved.